RocketChat/docs-old/getting-support/asking-for-help.md

 ### **Go through the documentation**

 Please go through the relevant documentation at least twice.
 A lot of the answers can be found there.
-It is easy to miss the obvious because you _think_ you know the answer rather than reading to actually understand. 😃
+It is easy to miss the obvious because you _think_ you know the answer rather than reading to actually understand. ÃÂ°ÃÂÃÂÃÂ

 ### **Open an Issue**